Architecture

 Some notes on this picture:

-• With the help of NSQ, it is not required to have connections from the metal control plane to the metal-core.
-The metal-core instances register at the message bus and can then consume partition-specfic topics, e.g. when a machine deletion gets issued by a user.
+- With the help of NSQ, it is not required to have connections from the metal control plane to the metal-core.
+The metal-core instances register at the message bus and can then consume partition-specific topics, e.g. when a machine deletion gets issued by a user.

 Machine Provisioning Sequence